Rastafari Beliefs and Practices

 2) “-ism”, as a suffix – indicates prejudice, discrimination, or an abnormal state resulting from an excess of a thing.

-Indeed!
 Have you ever noticed that the Western culture refers to most of foreign religions and teachings adding “-ism” to the original word, such as Buddhism, Confucianism, Zoroastrianism, Hinduism, etc, but never say “christianism”?
-Try saying “christianism” to feel how hostile it may sound then.
+Try saying “christianism” to feel how hostile it sounds.

-It is called Hindu, and not “hinduism”, another one is Mazdayasna, and practitioners hardly called it “zoroastrism”.
-That is why Rastafari use the “Rastafari” word, discouraging “-ism” and “-ian” as much as they disgrace the Babylonic ideologies as a whole.
-Though, they do it peacefully through the lyrics of reggae and ska.
+So Rastafari use the “Rastafari” word, discouraging “-ism” and “-ian” as much as they disgrace the Babylonic ideologies as a whole.
+Though, they protest peacefully singing, through the lyrics of reggae and ska.

 While ska rhythms seem happy and content, in fact, they are about the pain and suffering of the people of Jamaica under the dishonest governmental regime.
 Ska is similar to reggae but applies a softer manner of blues.
-What on Earth can be even softer than reggae?
-Ska can!
+My god, what on Earth can be even softer than reggae?
+Ska can be!

 Ska introduced Jamaican drumming to the world for the first time, which has happened long before the transformation of ska into reggae.
 The famous ska titles were “Oh Carolina”, “Another Moses”, and “Babylon Gone”.